-The Counter terrorism and Security Act, 2015 introduces a statutory duty on local authorities to prevent young people from being drawn into terrorism.
+The Counter Terrorism and Security Act, 2015 introduces a statutory duty on local authorities to prevent young people from being drawn into terrorism.
 Under the Channel programme, young people considered at risk of radicalisation are referred for de-radicalisation measures.

-According to the Prevent Strategy 2011 report, 290 referrals were made for children under 16 and 55 referrals related to children under 12.15 An FOI request in 2014 revealed that 153 children under 11, 690 children aged 12-15, and 554 aged 16-17 had been referred since 2007.
+According to the Prevent Strategy 2011 report, 290 referrals were made for children under 16 and 55 referrals related to children under 12.20 An FOI request in 2014 revealed that 153 children under 11, 690 children aged 12-15, and 554 aged 16-17 had been referred since 2007.
 In 2013-2014, the total number of young people referred was 940, an increase of just over a quarter on the 748 cases in 2012-13.

-In the Extremism Taskforce report published in December 2013, the Coalition outlined plans to introduce a voluntary code of practice for supplementary schools as well as non-statutory guidance, subsequently issued in December 2014, on "requirements to actively promote fundamental British values in schools".
-Since the Trojan horse affair, Ofsted has introduced an unannounced inspection of schools regime.
+In the Extremism Task Force report published in December 2013, the Coalition outlined plans to introduce a voluntary code of practice for supplementary schools as well as non-statutory guidance, subsequently issued in December 2014, on "requirements to actively promote fundamental British values in schools".
+Since the Trojan horse affair, Ofsted has introduced a regime of unannounced schools inspections.